dataArtisans/flink-training-web/exercises/eventTimeJoin.md

 tradeInfo      : String  // payload
 ~~~

-The result of the join is an `EnrichedTade`:
+The result of the join is an `EnrichedTrade`:

 ~~~
 trade          : Trade